rand-asswad/WCA1-docs/parts/3_WCA1.md

 Henceforth, the sound is processed in its 3D representation, that is the obtained lift $L(\tau,\w,\nu)$.

-Similarly to the V1 model, the sound is reconstructed solving the Wilson-Cowan integro-differential equation.
+Similarly to the V1 model, the sound is reconstructed by solving the Wilson-Cowan integro-differential equation.
-The Wilson-Cowan has been succesfully applied to describe the evolution of neural activations.

 Finally, the solution to the Wilson-Cowan equations is projected into the time-frequency representation which gives a sound signal through